How to gain weight after having an eating disorder

 - Wear clothing that is comfortable for your body.

 - Prioritise self-care.

 You can reach out at any point if you are struggling, and shouldn't just wait for things to get worse.
-Dr Biggs says each group of GP practices should have a health and well-being coach attached to it.
-This would be a good place to go to seek help in the first instance.
-If an eating disorder is suspected, then you will be referred to a specialist mental health team.
+Dr Biggs says each group of GP practices should have a health and wellbeing coach attached to it.
+This would be a good place to go to get help in the first instance.
+If an eating disorder is suspected, then you will be referred to a specialist.